Narita Taishin

-Narita Taishin (Japanese: ナリタタイシン; 10 June 1990 – 13 April 2020) was a Japanese thoroughbred racehorse.
+Narita Taishin (Japanese: ナリタタイシン; Hepburn: Narita Taishin; 10 June 1990 – 13 April 2020) was a Japanese thoroughbred racehorse.
 He was best known for winning the Satsuki Shō in 1993.
 Narita Taishin was part of the "BNW" trio along with Biwa Hayahide and Winning Ticket that were rivals challenging for the Japanese Triple Crown.

 Racing career

 Two-year-old season

 Narita Taishin made his racing debut at Sapporo Racecourse in July 1992.
 He managed only a fifth place finish, and afterwards was rested for several months to ease fatigue in his legs.
 He returned to racing in October at Fukushima Racecourse, where he won his first race.
 He continued with more ungraded races, including finishing second at both the Fukushima Sansai Stakes at Fukushima Racecourse and the Senryo Stakes at Hanshin Racecourse.
 At the end of the year, he was entered in to the Radio Tampa Hai Sansai Stakes, his first graded stakes event.
 Narita Taishin won the race, marking his first major victory.